-BUS 443 International Business (3 hours, fall) An introductory analysis of conducting business in the
+BUS 443 International Business (3 hours, fall; offered as scheduled online)

 An introductory analysis of conducting business in the international environment leading to a better understanding of cross-cultural relationships with customers, trading partners, suppliers, and host countries.
 Attention is given to the structure, strategies, resources, partnerships, trade, and economics for going international.
 Prerequisites: BUS 113, MAN 213 and ECO 213.